DChristianson/nand2tetris-samples/README.md

 Here are two sample programs written for the Hack computer in the Jack language

-## Note: spoilers ahead
+I originally built the Calculator program as part of the Nand2Tetris Coursera.
+But I got interested in doing just a little bit more and started working on a classic "Trek" style game - StarHack.
+A couple of things became apparent...

+  * It turns out there were quite a few bugs in the OS routines I had developed for the course - ones that had somehow slipped past the course test procedures.
+  * The first version of StarHack easily fit in RAM ... but not ROM.
+The first version used almost 32K VM instructions - and would have required 200K of ROM to encode as Hack instructions!

+So long story short, I set about fixing, and cleaning, and otherwise shrinking the code.

+# Notes on language extensions

 This code makes use of a few Jack and VM extensions that aren't part of the Nand2Tetris course.
-If you want to compile it yourself or use it in your own projects - you'll need to work with the provided compiler and VM translator.
+If you want to compile either program for yourself you'll need to work with the provided compiler and VM translator.

-The story here is: I originally built the Calculator program as a pure Jack program.
-As I was winding up the course I got interested in doing just a little bit more and started working on a classic "Trek" style game - StarHack.
-This all went pretty smoothly at first.
-Then I started to realize a few things:

-  * to my horror my OS code had more than a few holes in it.
-As far as the course went it was fine for passing the assignment, but there were bugs in edge cases that only evidenced themselves as I started to refactor for compactness.
-  * Less embarrasing but equally concerning, the compiled hack assembly code for the Calculator (that I had only ever run in VM emulator) was too big to fit on the emulated machine.
-For all intents and purposes it was not a real Hack program.
-  * In the case of StarHack things were much worse - the first version was having problems staying under the emulator's limit of 32767 instructions.
-The equivalent Hack assembly was much worse - upwards of 200K instructions!

-So long story short, I set about fixing, and cleaning, and adding a few language features to bring things under control

-  * The first Jack extension added is the "register" variable type - which lets you define variables in functions that don't live on the stack but are instead assigned to memory like statics - faster and less code to read/write - but have to be used carefully since they retain their value from call to call
+  * The first extension added was the "register" variable declaration ** register variables can be defined inside a function like a local var but are assigned to memory like statics ** Note: register is faster and more compact than var but has to be used carefully since these variables retain their value from call to call
-  * The second was to develop a set of VM extensions that you could call from Jack to basically write a mix of assembly and Jack code
-  ** let @ is a convention for let statements that will write a constant to a memory address without using the stack.
+  * The second innovation was to develop a set of VM extensions to help load graphics in to memory ** let @ is a convention for let statements that will write a constant to a memory address without using the stack.
 This is used for a lot of graphics in StarHack
   ** ldd and sto go a step further - they let you load the D register from a Jack variable and store it as a separate operation - useful when copying the same D value to multiple locations without doing a reload.
-This is used extensively in StarHack to load full screen graphics.
+This is used to pare down graphics code even further by eliminating redundant data loading.
   ** inc, dec and inv are new Jack statement types that can increment, decrement and invert (not) a variable without using the stack.

 These extensions were relatively easy to add - but StarHack was still 50K lines of Hack assembly.
 So the VMTranslator got a few upgrades:

-* First off the translator does a preprocessing pass to read in all functions - in order to eliminate unused functions - and enable optimization passes.
-* The first set of optimizations was to reduce the overhead of function calls by inlining simple calls
+* The first set of optimizations was to reduce the overhead of function calls by inlining simple calls, thus avoiding any function call overdhe
-* The next batch got more complicated - identifying more and more patterns that were redundant or could otherwise be reduced to fewer operations.
+* The next batch involved analyzing VM code to identify and replace redundant operations with more efficient versions - removing things like addition by 1 or 0, or consecutive push and pop to and from the same memory segment
-* At the same time I realized I could go further with non-inlined function calls: function-ext and call-ext are changes to the function / call semantics of the VM to reduce the number of instructions needed at the call site.
-Namely the implementation of call-ext only needs to load the return address for a call into the D register and the called function address into the A register - then jump.
+* The final addition was to focus on changes to the function / call semantics of the VM to reduce the number of instructions needed at the call site.

-Once these were in place - it was enough but I contemplate if simply rewriting StarHack as pure Hack assembly might have been easier...
+Once these were in place - StarHack fit - barely - although maybe it would have been easier to just start with Hack assembly...

 # Building and running Calculator

-Calculator is a simple numerical calculator... but note I have currently left out the OS code - if you want to run it yourself outside the VM emulator you will need your own OS.
+Calculator is a simple numerical calculator using decimal floating point numbers.

-To build for the VM emulator (all VM extensions replaced with standard VM equivalents):
+To build for the VM emulator use the following command:

 python3 lang/JackCompiler.py Calculator

-To build for Hack (will need your own OS jack code)
+To build for Hack you will need the extensions:

 python3 lang/JackCompiler.py -x Calculator
 python3 lang/VMTranslator.py Calculator